BrianSantoso/sRGB/README.md

 3.)
 Setting the linear RGB values to the calculated luminance

 4.)
-Converting the new linear RGB values to the new, non-linear sRGB color space
+Transforming the new linear RGB values to the new, non-linear sRGB color space